 The Sefer Center for University Teaching of Jewish Civilization and the Institute of Slavic Studies at the Russian Academy of Sciences (RAS) are happy to announce the launching of their new peer-reviewed journal of Jewish Studies: Judaic-Slavic Journal.
 Its first volume was published in late 2018, from then on we plan to publish it 2 times a year.

-We are happy to announce the second issue of Judaic-Slavic Journal
+We are happy to announce the fourth issue of Judaic-Slavic Journal dedicated to the to the History and culture of mountain Jewry is out and available online!

-We invite authors to send articles to the following issues of the journal (main subject of issues):
+We invite authors to send articles to this email: firstname.lastname@example.org.

-The Sixth issue-Jews of Siberia and the Far East (deadline-October 2020)
+The fifth issue - Jews of Siberia and the Far East (issue is completed)

-In addition to articles on the main subject of the issue, the journal plans to publish articles on various topics, mainly related to the history and culture of Eastern European Jewry.
+In addition to articles on the main subject of the issue, the journal plans to publish articles on various topics related to the history and culture of Eastern European Jewry.

 The journal offers for review the books listed in the section "Books for review".